Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Introduction

-Until today, we rely on time-aggregated graph-based models for representing communication networks of all kinds in software engineering research~\cite{Herbold2021}.
-However, those graph-based models fall short in rendering communication networks: communication, the exchange of information, is neither necessarily bilateral nor instant.
-Communication often involves several participants and information is passed on; it spreads within the network.
-This spread is highly time-sensitive: Information can only be passed on and spread if they are available beforehand and it takes different routes depending on the temporal availability of vertices and edges.
-Graph-based communication models are not capable of rendering such communication networks and the spread of information: graphs are (1) mathematical structures that model only pairwise relations between objects and (2) not capable of rendering any changes over time as they are static or time-aggregated.
+Until today, software engineering research relies on time\hyp{}aggregated graph-based models for representing communication networks of all kinds~\cite{Herbold2021}.
+However, time-aggregated, graph-based communication models are not capable of rendering such an information diffusion since information diffusion is neither necessarily bilateral nor instant: In a discussion during a code review, multiple people can receive information concurrently and information can only be passed on if it is available to the participant beforehand.
+Depending on the temporal availability of vertices and edges, the information takes different routes through the communication network---a type of network topology traditional, time-aggregated graph-based communication models cannot render.

-Motivated by these shortcomings, we introduce a novel model for channel-based communication based on time-varying hypergraphs to enable research on communication networks and the information diffusion within as the key pillar to assess communication networks as distributed, self-organizing information storages.
+Motivated by these shortcomings, we introduce a novel model for information diffusion in channel-based communication based on time-varying hypergraphs to research how information originated from a code review discussion spread among the communication participants.
+We validate our time-respecting model in comparison with an equivalent but a time-aggregated graph-based model in a computer simulation that empirically shows the impact and importance of time-awareness for information diffusion analysis in code review.
+For this comparison, we use a key characteristic for information diffusion, the number of reachable participants, which also reflects the number of paths in a communication network that are valid and available for direct and indirect information exchange.

-The major contributions of this manuscript are as follows:
+The main contributions of this manuscript are as follows: